defencedigital/moduk-service-manual/src/secure-by-design/security-from-the-start.md

 ## A government approach

-The Cabinet Office expects all UK government departments and arms-length bodies are expected to follow a Secure by Design approach.
+The Cabinet Office expects all UK government departments and arms-length bodies to follow a Secure by Design approach.

 Following a Secure by Design approach, you will: